 McKenzie, a high school senior, worked on raising her self-efficacy in several areas of her life, including academics, sports, and employment opportunities.
 Listen as she defines self-efficacy and explains the two components.
 Consider showing your teen this video and discussing the concepts.

-There are specific ways your child can increase his or her confidence when it’s lacking.
+There are specific ways your child can increase their confidence when it’s lacking.
 Listen as Izzy, another high school senior, explains the four sources of self-efficacy (also known as four ways to increase your confidence).

 Izzy did a thorough job explaining the four sources of self-efficacy and giving specific examples of how she has used them to grow her confidence in things like managing her emotional reactions and improving her writing and swimming efforts.
 You might view this video with your teen and then discuss the concepts.
 Later, remind them of the ways they can grow their confidence.

-As a parent, it’s important to frame mistakes in a positive way, whether you or your children make them.
+It’s important we frame mistakes in a positive way, whether you or your children make them.
 We can help change mindsets about making mistakes and not understanding information right away by modeling positive reactions to mistakes.
 The following video explains the concept of neuroplasticity and how making mistakes helps to grow our brains.
 When you see your teen struggling with learning something new, refer to the content in this video.

 We can create an environment in our homes that supports and reinforces the belief that ability grows with effort.
-Dr. Noonan explains how to support your child in understanding the concept that ability grows with effort through a list of expectations you might adopt and refer to regularly.
+Dr. Noonan explains how to support your child in understanding the concept that ability grows with effort, and provides a list of expectations you might adopt and refer to regularly.

-When we examine the component, focus on your effort, progress, and learning, several key points might be highlighted.
+When we examine the component Focus on Your Effort, Progress, and Learning, several key points might be highlighted.
 The first is to focus on your effort.
-Many times, we look at others and see their success and think they must just be inherently “smart;” however, we need to remember that success comes with effort.
+Many times, we look at others and see their success and think they must just be inherently “smart”; however, we need to remember that success comes with effort.
 Additionally, reminding ourselves of past accomplishments can increase our confidence in our abilities.
 Students can benefit from reflecting on accomplishments and the effort and progress involved in those accomplishments.
-Listen as Dr. Noonan explains how you might use a Mastery Log to help your teen focus on how effort and progress leads to learning.
+Listen as Dr. Noonan explains how you might use a Mastery Log to help your teen focus on how effort and progress lead to learning.

 Now let’s get Izzy’s ideas on how she uses the Mastery Log and how she focuses on effort and progress to help keep her self-efficacy high.
 Show this video to your teen and discuss the key concepts.

-All of us appreciate praise when we accomplish something that was difficult.
+All of us appreciate praise when we accomplish something that is difficult.
 However, listen as Dr. Noonan discusses some important things to keep in mind when praising your child’s effort and progress.